Restaurants in Verona

 An idea that many tourists might have a hard time swallowing is that the Veronese are keen eaters of horse-meat.
 The dish known as cavallo is a local speciality and adventurous travellers should try the pastissada de caval, a horse-meat stew cooked in Amarone wine and paprika and served with polenta.
 It's also not uncommon to find bullocks' testicles and calf's brain on restaurant menus here.

-Other traditional Veronese dishes include casoela (pork casserole), bollito misto (mixture of boiled meats) and mostarda, a traditional accompaniment of fruit and vegetables in mustard - and don't miss out on the delicious soppressa all'aglio (salami with garlic).
-Thankfully, for the unadventurous, Verona's 'regular' Italian fare is tasty and most travellers will be familiar with dishes like risotto, ravioli, pizza, pasta and other delicious grills.
+Other traditional Veronese dishes include casoela (pork casserole), bollito misto (mixture of boiled meats) and mostarda, a traditional accompaniment of fruit and vegetables in mustard.
+Don't miss out on the delicious soppressa all'aglio (salami with garlic), which is seriously tasty.
+Thankfully, for the unadventurous, Verona's 'regular' Italian fare is also delicious and most travellers will be familiar with dishes like risotto, ravioli, pizza, pasta and other delicious grills.

 The best area to trawl for restaurants is the popular Piazza Bra where there are plenty of cafes and eateries.
 It is possible to find high-quality, expensive restaurants in the city, but those travelling on a budget will also find plenty of laid-back trattorias offering simple Italian meals for good prices.
-It is always a good idea to seek out the places frequented by locals to find authentic Veronese food that is good value for money.
+It is always a good idea to seek out the places frequented by locals to find authentic Veronese food that is good value for money; rule of thumb is that the more languages the menu comes in, the more inflated the prices.

 Ristorante Il Desco